-Length of Message Text
+Length of message text

+The section describes the maximum display length of message text.

-The \$len directive establishes the maximum display length of message text:
+The \$len directive establishes the maximum display length of message text: \$len [n [ comment ] ]

-\$len [n [comment]]

-If n is not specified or if the \$len directive is not included, the message text display is set to the NL_TEXTMAX value.
+If n is not specified or if the \$len directive is not included, the message text display is set to the NL\TEXTMAX value.
 The message-text display length is the maximum number of bytes allowed for a message.
 Any subsequent specification of a \$len directive overrides a previous specification.
-The value of n cannot exceed the NL_TEXTMAX value.
+The value of n cannot exceed the NL\TEXTMAX value.

-Content of Message Text
+Content of message text

 Whenever possible, tell users exactly what has happened and what they can do to remedy the situation.

 The following example shows how cause and recovery information can improve a message: